scrapy/scrapy/docs/topics/request-response.rst

        (for single valued headers) or lists (for multi-valued headers).
     :type headers: dict

     :param body: the response body.
-To access the decoded text as str you can use ``response.text`` from an encoding-aware
+To access the decoded text as a string, use ``response.text`` from an encoding-aware
        :ref:`Response subclass <topics-request-response-ref-response-subclasses>`,
        such as :class:`TextResponse`.